-This blog essay is a repository for links to all Beth Moore critiques I have written over the years; and it is a listing of all external Beth Moore critiques I could find that are grace-filled and credible.
+This blog essay is a repository for links to Beth Moore critiques, a listing of most external Beth Moore critiques I could find that are grace-filled and credible.
 The list also includes critiques I have written.
 I think it’s helpful to have them all in one place.

 Just below, a list of links of critiques women wrote about Moore, and below that, a list of men who have critiqued Moore.
-At the very bottom is a list of most blogs I have written about Moore.
+At the very bottom is a list of blogs I have written about Moore.
 Moore is bad for your heart, bad for your mind, and bad for your faith.
 The Bible advises us to “avoid such people”.
+Scriptures are used in these articles, so you can compare for yourself.